Analysis: Why is ‘cosy crime’ so popular?

 “LIKE a hug in a book” was how the the Dublin writer Kitty Graham described it to The Irish Times.
 It is an odd way to describe a literary genre concerned with murder and the worst...

-Search fresh public links, source activity, and post angles for Contemplative Crime Fiction.
+Search fresh public links, source activity, and ready-to-use post angles for Contemplative Crime Fiction.

 Fresh curated links around contemplative crime fiction are collected here so marketers can spot useful updates and turn timely ideas into posts faster.